AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/api-reference.md

 ### createTrackerWithConfig

-Creates a MediaTracker instance based on the provided configuration to track the playback session.
+Creates a MediaTracker instance that should be used to track a playback session.
+The tracker sends periodic heartbeat pings to the Experience Edge Network.

 | Key | Description | Value | Required |
 | :--- | :--- | :--- | :---: |